ntsd/sdp-compact/README.md

 const compactedSessDesc = spdCompact.compact(sessDesc, options);
 const decompactedSessDesc = spdCompact.decompact(compactedSPD, options);

-// compact only the SDP string const compactedSPD = spdCompact.compactSDP(sessDesc.sdp, options);
+// compact only the SDP string, will return base64 encoded if compress is enabled. const compactedSPD = spdCompact.compactSDP(sessDesc.sdp, options);
 // for decompact need to specify if it's offer or answer because it's not include in SDP const decompactedSPD = spdCompact.decompactSDP(compactedSPD, true, options);